de-grote/AOC2021/README.md

 day 13: I still don't know how solution 1 works and at this point I'm too afraid to find out, also part 2 took me longer than I want to admit so I'll just not say how long it took...

 day 14: Solution 1 is better than solution 2 eventhough it's slower, fight me.

+day 15: Why do I need to make someone elses homework? btw part 2 takes like 3 hours and I'm not going to make it better.